2012 Michigan Women's Soccer Roster

 Women's Soccer to Open Big Ten Play Saturday at Home vs. Indiana

 Women's Soccer to Host Butler, Play at Oakland This Week

 Women's Soccer to Head West for California Trip

-Sarah Stanczyk is in her first season as the volunteer assistant coach for the University of Michigan women's soccer team.
-She replaces Nate Boyden, who took an assistant coaching position with the Bradley University men's soccer team.
+Sarah Stanczyk is in her second season as the volunteer assistant coach for the University of Michigan women's soccer team.

 Stanczyk, a native of Grosse Pointe, played the 2009 and 2010 seasons with Michigan after beginning her collegiate playing career at Connecticut.
 Primarily a defender, Stanczyk played in 37 matches (35 starts) during her two years, scoring one goal and tallying an assist.
 She was an Academic All-Big Ten selection in 2010, and two-time recipient of the U-M Athletic Academic Achievement Award.
 Stanczyk graduated with a degree in brain, behavior and cognitive science.